Brothers (2015 film)

-Brothers is a 2015 Indian Hindi-language sports action film, based on Mixed Martial arts (MMA) directed by Karan Malhotra and produced by Dharma Productions, Lionsgate Films and Endemol India.
-An official remake of the 2011 American film Warrior, it stars Akshay Kumar and Sidharth Malhotra with Jacqueline Fernandez, Jackie Shroff and Shefali Shah in supporting roles.
+Brothers is a 2015 Hindi-language sports action drama film, based on Mixed Martial arts (MMA) directed by Karan Malhotra and produced by Dharma Productions, Lionsgate Films and Endemol India.
+A co-production between India and the United States, it is an official remake of the 2011 American film Warrior, it stars Akshay Kumar and Sidharth Malhotra with Jacqueline Fernandez, Jackie Shroff and Shefali Shah in supporting roles.

 The first look poster of the film was released on 9 March 2015 and film was released on 14 August 2015 on Independence Day weekend.

 Plot

 The film opens in medias res where street fighting issues are raised in Mumbai.
 Sports chairman Peter Braganza expresses his desire of making street fighting a legal sport and decides to open a league called Right 2 Fight (R2F).
 Meanwhile, imprisoned Garson "Gary" Fernandes, a recovering alcoholic and former MMA expert under rehabilitation, is released from his jail term, and his younger son Monty comes to pick him up.
 Monty gets tensed when his father asks about his elder son David and takes him away to their home.
 At home, Gary acts protective of all the belongings of his wife, Maria, who died many years ago.
 David, now a physics teacher, has a daughter with a kidney ailment.
 Unable to arrange money from the bank and other sources, he starts to earn money through street fights, as he was once a promising MMA fighter when he was younger.
 This stresses out his wife, Jenny, as she is worried about David.
 Meanwhile, Gary, who misses his wife Maria, starts hallucinating about her and violently attacks a mirror from self-hating about how he destroyed his family.
 Monty rushes to stop and comfort his father, realizing how much regret he has.
 Gary then tries to meet David, but the latter ends up throwing Monty and Gary out of his house in a rage after Gary sees his granddaughter and learns David named her after his mother, Maria.

 Over a flashback, Monty is revealed to be Gary's illegitimate child.
 Maria nevertheless loved Monty, as she did David.
-The two brothers had a close, loving relationship until David was 18 and Monty was 15.
+The two brothers had a close, loving relationship until David was 23 and Monty was 15.
 On the night of Monty's 15th birthday, Gary came home drunk and apologized to Maria for destroying the family, but mentioned his lover Sarah's name, instead of Maria's.
 An enraged Maria confronted Gary about this, and in a drunken state, Gary hit Maria, who was injured from hitting her head on the furniture and died.
 A furious David pushed Gary aside; when Monty came close to Maria, who reached out to him before passing, David angrily pushed him away, holding his father and half-brother equally responsible for his mother's death.
 This is what created the rift between Gary, Monty, and David.